6 Life-Changing Methods to Not Feel Lonely All the Time

 Almost everybody will feel lonely from time to time.
 But we typically cycle in and out of the feeling of as life throws us new curveballs we have to deal with.
 However, some people have chronic loneliness.
 They feel alone, and don’t know how to stop the feelings.
 It seems impossible to shake the feeling of being lonely.

 If you feel isolated and simply don’t know how to “not“ feel lonely, this article is for you.
-This entire article is about giving you some ideas for dealing with your lonely feelings.
+This entire article will give you six actionable strategies to deal with your lonely feelings.

 1. Understand the Facts About Loneliness